How I do choose between one-on-one counselling and group therapy?

 It is up to you to determine what you want out of the counselling experience.

-You need to be an active participant, honest about yourself and ready to fully participate in the sessions.
+The more honest you are about yourself and ready to fully participate in the sessions, will help you to get the most out of your sessions.

 It is expected that you will work collaboratively with your counsellor to establish goals and tasks for therapy, and that you be willing to work towards those goals by completing mutually agreed upon tasks.